harshitadd/Harshitadd/README.md

 ### Well Hello 👋
+#### My Github-self is happy to e-meet you,
 ```
-My Github-self is happy to e-meet you,
-I'm passionate about developing privacy preserving deep learning models ( specifically Federated Learning Systems ) and voice modelling architectures.
-Most of the work I have contributed to can be found here barring the research that I am doing over the summer.
-If you find any critical inaqequacies in the work on this profile (I am quite sure, there are many :) or have any questions about the work staged on this repo, you can reach out to me via any of the contacts listed on my website.
+I'm passionate about developing privacy preserving deep learning models ( specifically Federated Learning Systems ) and voice modelling architectures.Most of the work I have contributed to can be found here.

+If you find any critical inaqequacies in the work on this profile (I am quite sure, there are many 🤔) or have any questions about the work staged on this repository, you can reach out to me via my website.
 ```
 Thanks!
 <!--